josepher-lambertyo/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant design issues.
 It's crucial to first ensure that your code is correct, clear, and follows good architectural principles before diving into optimizations.
 Understand your program's bottlenecks through profiling and then optimize where it truly matters.

+# 2024-02-27
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded as needed.
+To achieve this, follow these best practices:

+1. Use clear variable and function names that describe their purpose and use appropriate naming conventions.
+2. Organize code into logical blocks and sections, using the appropriate data structures and control flow statements.
+3. Comment your code, explaining its purpose, functionality, input, output, assumptions, etc., to make it easier for others to understand and contribute to your work.
+4. Follow coding conventions and style guidelines to ensure consistent and uniform code throughout your project.
+5. Write modular, reusable code by creating functions and classes that encapsulate repetitive or common tasks and can easily be reused in multiple places.
+6. Minimize global variables and avoid using global state whenever possible.
+Instead, pass data and parameters as arguments to functions, or use local variables, objects, collections, libraries, APIs, as appropriate.
+7. Test your codes by writing unit tests and integrating them with continuous integration tools to identify and fix potential issues early on.
+8. Learn from others' code and practices, constantly improving your own skills and knowledge.
+9. Stay up-do-date with the latest programming languages, tools, frameworks, best-practices, technologies, trends, research, news, blogs, forums, podcasts, books, courses, conferences, meetups, workshops, tutorials, videos, slides, cheat sheets, infographics, wikis, manuals, guides, lists, quizzes, tips, tricks, hacks, secrets, codes, alphabets, anagrams, acronyms, abbreviations, initials, numerals, symbols, emojis and other related stuff.